Security and compliance

 Acquia installs ClamAV on all Acquia Cloud web servers.
 ClamAV is an open source (GPL) antivirus engine designed for detecting Trojans, viruses, malware and other malicious threats.
 To enable ClamAV virus scanning on files as they are uploaded to your Drupal website, install, enable, and configure the ClamAV Drupal module, which connects to the ClamAV executable on your Acquia Cloud server.
 For more information, see Enabling virus scanning for file uploads.

-You can use a couple of options to enable encryption at rest.
+You can use two approaches to enable encryption at rest.
 Customers may choose to have their EBS-based file system encrypted.
-Volumes are encrypted with Linux Unified Key Setup (LUKS) using AES and SHA-256.
+Data and associated keys are encrypted using the AES-256 algorithm with Amazon EBS Encryption.
 This option does entail a negative performance impact.

 Alternatively, you can implement Drupal modules that enable the encryption of fields that contain confidential information within the database.
 For more information, see encrypting and decrypting content in Drupal.